 - Due to the fact that all of the software’s code is available online, it makes WordPress vulnerable to hackers attacks.

-- In case you want to build more complex website, for instance, an e-commerce site or a large corporate website, you will have to make some systematic changes which can considerably raise your costs.
+- In case you want to build a more complex website, for instance, an e-commerce site or a large corporate website, you will have to make some systematic changes that can considerably raise your costs.

 As you can see, both Kentico CMS and WordPress are great platforms.
-So, considering your goals, budget and other needs and skills, you may choose one of them.
-However, in case you have already made your choice but now you would like to change it, then there is an option for you.
-With CMS2CMS automated migration service you can easily transfer your content from Kentico CMS to WordPress and vice versa.
+So, considering your goals, budget, and other needs and skills, you may choose one of them.
+However, in case you have already made your choice, but now you would like to change it, then there is an option for you.
+With CMS2CMS automated migration service, you can easily transfer your content from Kentico CMS to WordPress.

 So, now you are provided with all the necessary information about Kentico CMS vs. WordPress.
 All you have to do next is to choose one and enjoy the results.
 Btw, do you know that CMS2CMS service offers to run a free trial migration?
 Just a few clicks and some pieces of your content are safely moved with no charge.
 Isn’t it cool?

 - HO HO Holidays!
 Get a Gift from CMS2CMS Santa - December 20, 2019